Blue-Ventures-Conservation/GEM/README.md

 The most common errors that may occur (outside of user variable/input errors) are server-side memory issues.
-While GEE is a free service, it does have its limits, chiefly the allocation of server space for user initiated tasks.
+While GEE is a free service, it does have its limits, chiefly the allocation of server space for user-initiated tasks.
 These will often be expressed as time-out or memory capacity errors.
 Errors which occur while trying to visualize a layer in the GUI can often be overridden by zooming in/out and/or panning the frame slightly to reload the map layers.
 The visualization errors are